 Step 01: To begin, click on Video and then add the video you want to convert.

 Step 02: Once the video has been added, click on “to MP4” in the footer.
 MP4 is one of the popular extensions, and most Android devices support it.

 Step 03: The convert screen will come up.
 It would take some time to convert the video.
 Click on the “Convert” button to begin.
 Once the video is converted, you will be able to play the video on your Android device.

-With great phones and software, we expect everything to be perfect, but it’s not the case every time.
+With great phones and apps, we expect everything to be perfect, but it’s not the case every time.
 I hope you found the solution to your issue.
 Please feel free to ask any questions, and if you have and subscribe to the newsletter for updates.